SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-ARR milestones are the yardsticks of SaaS growth.
-The critical thresholds are £1M ARR (product-market fit validated), £5M ARR (repeatable sales motion proven), £10M ARR (scalable growth engine working), £50M ARR (category leadership territory), and £100M ARR (IPO-readiness territory).
-The median time from founding to £1M ARR for B2B SaaS is approximately 24-36 months.
-The median time from £1M to £10M ARR is another 24-36 months for top-quartile companies.
+ARR milestones are the yardsticks of SaaS growth: £1M (product-market fit validated), £5M (repeatable sales motion proven), £10M (scalable growth engine working), £50M (category leadership), £100M (IPO-readiness).
+Median founding-to-£1M is roughly 24-36 months; £1M-to-£10M is another 24-36 months for top-quartile companies.

 Why it matters